ermanno-pirotta/playground/enterprise-deep-learning-with-tensorflow/week2.md

 - Generalisation: ability of the neural network to perform well on unseen data.
 - Underfit: the network is not powerful enough to represent the data.
 We say that the model has high bias.
-- Over fit: the model is not general and represents all the data, including exceptional cases.
+- Overfit: the model is not general and represents all the data, including exceptional cases.
 The model has high variance.
+In general, one of the best ways of reducing overfitting is to increase the size of the training data.
 - Regularisation: techniques to balance the model outcome so that it generalises well.
 - [Facets](https://pair-code.github.io/facets/): open source tool for data visualisation.
 - TensorFlow serving: library for serving system for machine learning models (to port to production your models).